IsNoble/Test-Pipeline/README.md

 # Test-Pipeline-GCP
-A demo of a GCP based CI/CD Pipeline
+A demo of a GCP based CI/CD Pipeline.
+CI (Git Actions)
+CD (ArgoCD/Kubernetes/GKE)

 ### Disclaimer
 This project is purely for example/educational purposes.
 For a production static web page I would just publish the container and use [Google Cloud Run](https://cloud.google.com/run?hl=en), which is much more cost effective